In past years, rising rates have caused some savers to avoid CDs. Back then, people didn’t want to be stuck in them while rates skyrocketed.

 Find out how often the CD compounds interest and factor this into your purchasing decision.
 Compounding is when interest is paid on principal and on the interest that’s already accumulated.
 This is already included in the APY, which is why it’s important to compare APYs rather than comparing interest rates.

 The more often the CD compounds, the better.
 Always try to find CDs that compound daily.
-Daily compounding is the most common frequency, but some banks may compound monthly or even more infrequently.
+Daily compounding is the most frequent method used, but some banks may compound monthly or less often.

 13. Go short term